Digital Advertising & PPC FAQs

 Remember, too, that every time someone enters a search query for a keyword you've bid on, an "ad auction" occurs among all the bidders for that keyword.
 The highest bidder isn't always the winner, as there is also a "quality score" associated with each ad and accompanying landing page (where it points to).
 The bidder who wins the placement is based on a combination of the bid and quality score.
 By creating relevant, high-quality ads and landing pages, you can actually set a lower PPC budget and still be successful.

 Analytics, analytics, analytics!
-We offer a custom dashboard that can be accessed 24/7 that integrates Google Analytics & Webmaster Tools (aka Search Console), Google AdWords, Bing Ads & Webmaster Tools, and Social Media reporting on one screen.
+We offer a custom dashboard that can be accessed 24/7 that integrates Google Analytics & Webmaster Tools (aka Search Console), Google Ads, Microsoft Ads, & Webmaster Tools, and Social Media reporting on one screen.

 At a glance and with easy-to-understand images and graphs, it will tell you whether your PPC campaigns are successful.
 The goal is for positive ROI and measurable increases in leads and revenue as a direct result of your PPC campaigns.